airpair/authoring-guide/post.md

 #### 3.1.3 Settling on a topic

-Post must be about software and which includes both programming and non-programming software-related disciplines like UX, Design, Marketing, through to running a Software Business or Startup etc.
+Posts must be about software!
+Content covering programming and non-programming software-related disciplines including but not limited to UX, Design, Marketing and running Software Business are accepted.

-You are encouraged to **let your passions primarily guide topic choice** as we feel this is where creativity and originality (our higest values) are best exersized.
+We value creativity and originality most and thus encourage you **let your passions primarily guide topic choice** as we feel this is where the magic happens most.

-Both aimining to appeal to the masses or focus on something niche to strike very deep with a few are good approaches.
-Just make sure enough people understand and care about your topic to pass community review and get published.
+Both *(i)* aimining to appeal to the masses and *(ii)* focusing on something niche to strike very deep with a few are good approaches.
+Just make sure enough you can find at least 3 reviewers who understand and care about your topic to pass community review and get published.

 #### 3.1.4 Choosing a title